jilotta/cyrillic-letter-stacker/README.md

 Despite the most recent characters used being added in 2008, a lot of fonts still do not support the characters, and some fonts support half.

-Surprisingly, Iosevka, a programming font, supports all of the characters used, but Noto Sans, a font made to suport all of Unicode, does not.
+Surprisingly, Iosevka, a programming font, supports all of the characters used, but Noto Sans, a font made to support all of Unicode, does not.